catalystdao/catalyst/README.md

-# Polymer monorepo
+# Catalyst smart contracts monorepo

-Polymer DAO is focused on building trustless cross chain infrastructure for DeFi protocols.

-See subfolders for module specific README and code.
-  - /chain : Smart contracts
+This monorepo contains all Catalyst implementations

+Catalyst is an implementation of the Asynchronous Swaps.
+A design which enables synchronously and asynchronously priced assets using shared liquidity for a large set of assets, supporting both volatile assets and stable assets.
+The design allows market markers to compete with exiting (volatile and stable coin) on-chain AMMs and (volatile and stable coin) cross-chain AMMs using the same amount of liquidity as a single competitor.

+Each implementation is contained within its own folder.
+  - /evm : Solidity implementation targeting the Ethereum Virtual Machine.
-  - /archive : Contains depreciated code
+  - /rust-common : Contains depreciated code
-  - /catalyst : Contains the implementation of a cross chain amm
-  - /nfts : Contains the implementation of a cross chain NFT market
+  - /simulator : Simulation of the Catalyst logic.

-# Polymer chain

-Contains all on chain Polymer contracts.
-Whenever mentioned [pnpm](https://pnpm.io) can be replaced by npm .
+  - /solana : Rust implementation targeting the Solana Virtual Machine.

 ## Dev dependencies